nhsuk/nhsuk-frontend/docs/installation/installing-with-npm.md

   </head>
 ```

-Depending on what programming language your project is using and the configuration, you may need to expose the `node_modules` folder in order to include files directly from this folder.
+You might need to expose the `node_modules` folder, to include files directly from this folder.
+This will depend on the programming language your project is using and its configuration.

 ### Express.js example